 Other than saturated fat, I can’t think of a nutrient that’s been so universally maligned and demonized as salt.
 All the experts hate it and recommend that we get as little of it as possible.
 They even all seem to have their own little anti-salt slogans.
 The American Diabetes Association recommends between 2300 and 1500 mg of sodium per day (“Be Sodium Savvy”).
-The American Heart Association wants you eating less than 1500 mg per day (“Shaking the Salt Habit”) and claims that 97% of young people already eat way too much salt.
-The other ADA – the American Dietetic Association – also recommends between 2300 and 1500 mg, but their slogan is far inferior (“Slice Your Sodium Intake”).
-It’s quite the pile-on, isn’t it?
-Why does salt strike mortal terror into the hearts of so many?
-Back in the 1980s, a massive global study of salt intake and blood pressure called INTERSALT was undertaken.
+The American Heart Association wants you eating less than 1500 mg per day and claims that 97% of young people already eat way too much salt.
+The Academy of Nutrition and Dietetics (formerly the American Dietetic Association) also recommends keeping sodium below 2300 mg.
+Why has salt been cast in such a negative light?
+Why Salt Became Worrisome Back in the 1980s, researchers launched a massive global study of salt intake and blood pressure called INTERSALT.
 Overall, it showed a modest association between the two, but some groups, particularly the undeveloped, non-industrial peoples who had very little access to salt (and other trappings of industrialization), had blood pressure that was generally extremely low.
 Foremost among these groups were the Yanomami of the Amazon rainforest.
 The Yanomami have very low sodium excretion, which indicates very low sodium intake, and very low blood pressure.
 Even the elderly Yanomami enjoyed low blood pressure.
-This was convincing.
-I mean, it sounds convincing, right?
+Sounds convincing, right?
 Low salt intake, low lifelong incidence of hypertension – how much more cut and dry can you get?
-This low salt/low blood pressure connection seemed to also apply to other groups who happened to be living more traditional ways of life.
+This low salt and low blood pressure connection seemed to also apply to other groups who happened to be living more traditional ways of life.
 Except that there’s another non-industrialized group (and you only need one) whose slightly different results kinda muck up the Yanomami argument: the Kuna of Panama.
 Among the Kuna, a tribe native to Panama, both salt intake and blood pressure were also historically low well into old age.
 To study whether the two variables were linked, researchers examined a group of “acculturated” Kuna with ample access to salt and an otherwise strict adherence to their traditional way of life.
-Little changed but the salt intake, in other words.
+Little changed but the salt intake. in other words.
 But, despite consuming an average of 2.6 daily teaspoons of salt (and sometimes up to 6 teaspoons), the Kuna did not have hypertension, not even in old age.
-There was no change between the hypertensive statuses of 20 year old Kuna and 60 year old Kuna, even though they ate more salt.
+In other words, there was no change between the hypertensive statuses of 20 year old Kuna and 60 year old Kuna, even though they ate more salt.
 All in all, drastic reduction of sodium can reduce blood pressure by a few points.
 The evidence is pretty consistent on that.
 But the example of the Kuna shows that there’s way more to blood pressure than how much salt you eat, like how much potassium you eat.
 Consider two recent Cochrane meta-analyses.
 The first, on sodium restriction and blood pressure, found that for people with hypertension the mean effect of sodium restriction was -5.39 mm Hg for systolic blood pressure and -2.82 mm Hg for diastolic blood pressure.
 In normotensive people, the figures were -2.42 mm Hg and -1.00 mm … Continue reading Are Salt and Sodium Bad for You?

 Copy and paste this URL into your WordPress site to embed